 Click here for the lowest price

 Each serving is loaded with 1600 mg of pure krill oil.
-It also has the most astaxanthin – a powerful antioxidant that helps boost overall health and energy levels – than any other krill oil we reviewed on this list.
+It also has more astaxanthin – a powerful antioxidant that helps boost overall health and energy levels – than any other krill oil we reviewed on this list.

 Simply the best option for those serious about eliminating joint pain.